-If you are a British National living overseas you are entitled to vote in UK General Elections and European Parliamentary Elections for up to 15 years after you were last registered in the UK.
-Overseas electors cannot vote at local government elections.
-If you are in the armed forces or or crown personnel (59kb) this does not apply to you.
+If you are a British National living overseas you are entitled to vote in UK Parliamentary Elections and European Parliamentary Elections for up to 15 years after you were last registered in the UK.
+Overseas Electors cannot vote at Local Government Elections.
+If you are in the armed forces or crown personnel this does not apply to you.
 Overseas Electors can register online.

-In order to register as an overseas voter you will need to contact the electoral registration office at the local council covering the address for where you were last registered within the UK.
-If the last UK address you were registered at was in North East Derbyshire District you can register with us or contact us at Electoral Services, North East Derbyshire District Council, District Council Offices, 2013, Mill Lane, Wingerworth.
-S42 6NG.
+In order to register as an Overseas Elector you will need to contact the Electoral Registration Officer at the local council covering the address for where you were last registered within the UK.
+If the last UK address you were registered at was in North East Derbyshire District you can register with us or contact us at Electoral Services, North East Derbyshire District Council, District Council Offices, 2013 Mill Lane, Wingerworth, Chesterfield, S42 6NG.

-If you have never been registered as an elector in the UK, you will not be eligible to register as an overseas voter.
+If you have never been registered as an elector in the UK, you will not be eligible to register as an Overseas Elector.
 However, if you left the UK before you were 18 years of age you can register at your parents or guardians' address, provided that they were registered and that you left the UK no more than 15 years ago.

-Overseas electors should also apply to vote by post or proxy.
+Overseas Electors should also apply to vote by post or proxy.
 Postal votes are sent out approximately one to two weeks before polling day (depending on when you made your application).
 However, you are advised to contact the Electoral Services Team who will be able to tell you the specific despatch dates for each Election.
 If you are not likely to be able to receive and return a postal vote in that time, you should consider appointing a proxy.

 Students who are away at university or college can remain registered at their family home and may also register at their student accommodation.
 You cannot vote twice in a UK Parliamentary or European Parliamentary Election.
 You would be committing an offence if you voted twice.
 However, you can vote in a Local Government Election both at home and your term-time address, as long as they are in different Local Government areas.
 Students may also wish to consider the option of a postal vote.

-The Electoral Register contains the names and addresses of all those who have registered to vote within the North East Derbyshire District.
+The Register of Electors contains the names and addresses of all those who have registered to vote within the North East Derbyshire District.

-The open version leaves out names and addresses of people who have made a request to be excluded from this version of the register.
-The open version can be bought by anyone for any purpose.
+The Open Register leaves out names and addresses of people who have made a request to be excluded from this version of the register.
+The Open Register can be bought by anyone for any purpose.

-If you move house after the register is published on 1st December, you can apply to be registered in respect of your new address under the Rolling Registration procedures which takes approximately four to six weeks to take effect.
+If you move house after the Register of Electors is published on 1st December each year, you can apply to be registered in respect of your new address under the Rolling Registration which takes approximately four to six weeks to take effect.
 You can register online at your new address at www.gov.uk/registertovote or alternatively contact us for a printed form.
-Once an election has been called and you find out that you are not currently registered you can apply to register up to 12 days before the election.
+Once an Election has been called and you find out that you are not currently registered you can apply to register up to 12 days before the Election.